Bedrock-OSS/bedrock-wiki/docs/meta/addon-performance.md

 ### Quantity and Type

 -   Minimize the number of commands run per tick
-    -   /effect and /gamemode run every tick are avoidable and have a major performance impact
+    -   /effect and /gamemode run every tick are avoidable and have a significant performance impact
 -   Large clones and fills during runtime should be avoided
-    -   Breaking these larger operations into multiple commands distributed over multiple ticks will avoid lag spikes
+    -   Breaking these more extensive operations into multiple commands distributed over multiple ticks will avoid lag spikes

 ### Selectors